 Medication

-[*Insert Center medication policy]

-Policy option:

 Parents are urged to give your child’s medication at home if possible.
-If it is necessary for medication to be given at the Center, medications will only be given with written parent consent and written approval of the child’s physician.
-Please complete the Medication Form (good for two weeks) if your child needs a medication while in our care.
+If it is necessary for medication to be given at the Center, medications will only be given with written parent consent.
+Parents are required to complete the Permission to Administer Medication Form.

 Medications must be a current prescription, in their original container and may be given only to the child for whom they are prescribed.
 Outdated/expired medications will not be given.

-Over-the counter medications require written parent consent and written approval of the child’s health care provider with the exception of diaper rash products, lip balm, moisturizing hand lotion, insect repellents and sunscreens which only require written parent consent.

-Permission by the health care provider for both over-the-counter and prescription medication must be for a specific condition and can only be in effect for two weeks.
+Parents are required to complete the Permission to Administer Over the Counter Products form for any over the counter products.

 Field Trips

 The Center will require parental permission for field trips.
 Parents receive a calendar and advance notice of upcoming events and/or field trips.
 Parents must complete the Field Trip Permission Form prior to the trip.
+There may be a small fee per child depending on what the field trip is.

+Research, Experimental Procedure or Public Relations Activity

+Written parental permission will be obtained prior to any research, experimental procedure, or public relations activity.

 Meals and Snacks

 We value proper nutrition.
-The Center provides healthy meals and snacks for children enrolled in our program.
+The Center provides healthy breakfast, am snack, lunch, and pm snacks for children enrolled in our program.
+The Center will be enrolled in a state funded food program and will follow proper food program guidelines.

 Outside Food.
 All food served in our program, including foods brought from home or purchased from stores, must meet the program’s standards.
 We are a nut-free facility; food items containing peanuts will not be served.
 Parents with special diet preferences or allergy concerns must speak with the Director to arrange an alternative food plan.

-Birthdays.
-We celebrate special occasions such as birthdays in the classroom.
+Birthdays- We celebrate special occasions such as birthdays in the classroom.
 Treats must be store bought and nut free.
 Candy is not allowed unless it is for a take home treat in relation to Valentine’s Day, Halloween, or another holiday.
 Parents will be notified of these special days.
 Due to health department regulations, we cannot allow any homemade food items to be brought in or distributed.

 Alternative Food Plan, Special Diet and Allergies.
 Allergy information is provided at intake, and clearly communicated to staff (kitchen and in the classroom).
 If the allergy is severe, a Food Allergy Action Plan, completed by the child’s physician, describes steps to use for emergency measures, such as an Epi-Pen.